Stability-AI/s3-compare/README.md

 `s3-compare.py` is a script for comparing very large S3 buckets using S3 inventories and Athena.

+## Improvements in this fork
+while the original script can compare two complete buckets, this fork introduces entry points/starting paths to compare the content of 2 buckets with specific prefix.
+This is useful if parts of a bucket are replicated to some folder under another bucket.
+Usage is described in help.

 ## Note
 This script *does not* compare the bucket keys' content, only their existence.